Citation, DOI, disclosures and article data

-Hepatic peliosis is a rare benign vascular condition characterised by dilatation of sinusoidal blood filled spaces within the liver.
+Hepatic peliosis is a rare benign vascular condition characterized by dilatation of sinusoidal blood-filled spaces within the liver.
 There may be involvement of other organs, most commonly the spleen and bone marrow.
 It can be seen in a variety of settings and is important as appearances may mimic malignancy.

 As the causes of peliosis are varied, the demographics will reflect the underlying cause.

 Patients are usually asymptomatic 6 and thus the condition is discovered incidentally on imaging or autopsy.
-In some instances, lesions may be complicated by haemorrhage presenting acutely, or result in hepatomegaly or liver impairment.
+In some instances, lesions may be complicated by hemorrhage presenting acutely or result in hepatomegaly or liver impairment.

-The pathogenesis remains uncertain, with possible aetiologies including the breakdown of the sinusoidal borders, hepatic outflow obstruction and dilatation of the central vein of the hepatic lobule.
+The pathogenesis remains uncertain, with possible etiologies including the breakdown of the sinusoidal borders, hepatic outflow obstruction and dilatation of the central vein of the hepatic lobule.

-Histologically, hepatic peliosis is characterised by multiple mottled blood-filled cyst-like spaces within the liver with associated sinusoidal dilatation 1-2.
-These vary in size from a <1 mm to several centimetres in diameter.
+Histologically, hepatic peliosis is characterized by multiple mottled blood-filled cyst-like spaces within the liver with associated sinusoidal dilatation 1,2.
+These vary in size from <1 mm to several centimeters in diameter.

-Macroscopically, the liver appears dark or even purple, and usually, the entire liver is involved to a greater of lesser degree.
-Focal lesions may demonstrate central areas of haemorrhage.
+Macroscopically, the liver appears dark or even purple, and usually, the entire liver is involved to a greater or lesser degree.
+Focal lesions may demonstrate central areas of hemorrhage.

 - idiopathic: 20-50%